dunbarlabNIH/barcodetrackR/README.md

 devtools::install_github("d93espinoza/barcodetrackR") #installs package from GitHub
 ```

-## Usage
+## Usage and Documentation

-Please see our vignette at: https://github.com/d93espinoza/barcodetrackR/blob/master/vignettes/Introduction_to_barcodetrackR.Rmd
+Please see examples and documentation at: http://d93espinoza.github.io/barcodetrackR/